[Ticker] Trump endorses Polish president's re-election bid

 By EUobserver

 US president Donald Trump praised Polish president Andrzej Duda and his country's "vigilant efforts to uphold the rule of law" on Duda's White House trip on Wednesday.
 The visit came shortly before Duda fights for re-election on Sunday.
-Trump's comment also comes amid EU despair over Poland's attacks on independent court ever since Duda's party, Law and Justice, won power in 2015.
-Pollsters see Duda winning by along chalk Sunday.
+Trump's comment also comes amid EU despair over Poland's attacks on independent courts since Duda's party, Law and Justice, won power in 2015.
+Pollsters see Duda winning by a long chalk Sunday.